joshbillionz/startng/README.md

 # startng
-repository for task 2 on start.ng pre-internship
+repository for tasks on start.ng pre-internship